Kudaes/Eclipse/README.md

     -r, --resource-number
                         Resource index of the current executable where the manifest is located.
-    -i, --pid           PID of the process whose Activation Context is to be hijacked.
+    -p, --pid           PID of the process whose Activation Context is to be hijacked.

 # How it works